We take your privacy seriously

 2.2.
 Processes purposes

-We use the information listed above (see 1.1 and 1.2) to provide, improve and personalize Riminder’s Services.
+We use the information listed above (see 1.1 and 1.2) to provide, improve and personalise Riminder’s Services for our Clients.

 2.2.1 Applicants’ data

 Applicants’ data are at the core of the Services that we provide and that we continuously improve.
-Those Services revolve around the main features listed below:
+Those Services revolve around the main purposes listed below:

 Parsing is a process allowing to automatically extract information from any free form “Resume” and turn it into a and structured data, “Profile”.